The ins and outs of collocations

 Related image

-One of the joys of learning a language is that there is always room for improvement, in spite of your level.
-For example, by learning collocations.
-Increasing your knowledge in this area can have a major impact on the way you come across as an English speaker.
+One of the joys of learning a language is that there’s always room for improvement, no matter your level.
+For instance, learning collocations can greatly enhance how you come across as an English speaker.”

 major + impact is an example of two words that collocate, i.e. that sound natural together.

-Before we get into the nitty-gritty of collocations, let’s establish what they are.
+Before diving into the nitty-gritty of collocations, let’s first establish what they are.

 Definition by Cambridge Dictionary